Myanmar Earthquake Emergency

 How is UNICEF responding?

-UNICEF teams are on the ground, working closely with UN agencies, clusters, partners and stakeholders to assess the situation and to mobilise an immediate response.
-We have prepositioned supplies that are available for distribution to children and families in the earthquake affected areas.
+UNICEF teams are on the ground, working closely with UN agencies, partners and stakeholders to respond to the current emergency situation and long-term humanitarian response.

-We're providing critical WASH supplies, including hygiene kits, soap, water purification chemicals, water storage containers and water filters, to local WASH partners to distribute in the affected regions.
+We distributed prepositioned supplies to children and families in affected areas, in the immediate aftermath of the earthquake.
+We're also providing ongoing critical WASH supplies, including hygiene kits, soap, water purification chemicals, water storage containers and water filters, to local WASH partners to distribute in the affected regions.

-We're supporting health services by providing Health Kits that cover 10,000 people for a period of three months.
-UNICEF has also provided 4,000 household kits as well as delivery & newborn kits to frontline workers as needed to provide essential medical supplies during the earthquake response.
+We supported health services by providing Health Kits that cover 10,000 people for a period of three months.
+UNICEF also provided 4,000 household kits as well as delivery & newborn kits to frontline workers as needed to provide essential medical supplies during the ongoing earthquake response.

 Child protection services are being supported, including the identification of separated and unaccompanied children, including those who lost their parents and caregivers during the earthquake, care support (medical, psychological, shelter, alternative care), family tracing and reunification.

 We're ensuring children's education can continue by providing Essential Learning Packages, consisting of notebooks and basic stationery items to children who've lost their homes.
-We're also identifying schools damaged by the quakes and standing by to provide roofing sheets, teaching and learning materials, and mental health and psychosocial support for children and teachers.
+We've also distributed 5,000 of these packages and 2,000 sets of roofing sheets for temporary learning spaces.

-As the situation develops, our response will remain adaptable to cater to new and growing needs.
+As the situation evolves, our response will remain flexible to adapt to new and growing needs.

 A UNICEF staff member helps to fill water jugs from a tanker in Pyinmana, the township in Nay Pyi Taw.